Cananito/Cananito.github.io/_generator/content/golf.md

 # Golf

-<span id="last-updated">Last updated: Jun 1, 2024</span>
+<span id="last-updated">Last updated: Dec 30, 2024</span>

 ## Current Handicap

-Beginner without an official handicap, shooting around +51 (based on the last 3 games I played and extrapolating the 9-hole rounds).
+Beginner without an official handicap, shooting around +40 (based on the last 3 games I played and extrapolating the 9-hole rounds).

 ## What’s In The Bag